AltropInc/alt/doc/script/ParametricTypes.md

 class IntegralPoint #(type UnitT: integral) is Point #(UnitT) { }
 ```

-This defines a subtype of Point in which the x and y diementsions are measured by a subtype of integral.
+This defines a subtype of Point in which the x and y dimensions are measured by a subtype of integral.
 It is still an abstract type because the type of the integral is not concrete yet.
-Here, the sybtype relation is explicitly established by class inheritance: `IntegralPoint` is a subtype of `Point`, `IntPoint` is a subtype of `Point`, but `IntPoint` is not a subtype of `IntegralPoint` although by pure parameter refinement, Point #(int) is a subtype of Point #(type UnitT: integral):
+Here, the subtype relation is explicitly established by class inheritance: `IntegralPoint` is a subtype of `Point`, `IntPoint` is a subtype of `Point`, but `IntPoint` is not a subtype of `IntegralPoint` although by pure parameter refinement, Point #(int) is a subtype of Point #(type UnitT: integral):

 ```altscript
 x: Point #(int);